w3guy/old-documentation/docs/configuration/file-uploads.md

-Users can also edit their uploads in WordPress default profile page as well as ProfilePress powered [edit profile forms](../build/edit-profile.md)
+Users can also edit their upload in WordPress default profile page as well as ProfilePress powered [edit profile forms](../build/edit-profile.md)

 Use the `[edit-profile-cpf]` shortcode to include the file upload field to the front-end edit profile form like so: